 updated, this configuration must use a network method: one of gss

-(common in corporate networks), radius
+/ ldap (common in corporate networks), radius (common in

 universities) or similar.
 This way, the list of users is not